NowshadRuhan/CRUD-Project-Using-Django/README.md

 # CRUD-Project-using-Django
  This project for all kind of curd oparation using python framework Django.
+Django is a Python-based web framework which allows you to quickly create web application without all of the installation or dependency problems that you normally will find with other frameworks.

 # About Django and Crud:
 **Django is a Python-based web framework which allows you to quickly create web application without all of the installation or dependency problems that you normally will find with other frameworks.
 Django is based on MVT (Model View Template) architecture and revolves around CRUD (Create, Retrieve, Update, Delete) operations.
 CRUD can be best explained as an approach to building a Django web application.
 In general CRUD means performing Create, Retrieve, Update and Delete operations on a table in a database.